proinsias/proinsias.github.io/_posts/2017/2017-04-05-Python-Lambdas-as-lexical-closures.md

 ---
 layout: single
-title: "Python: Lambdas as lexical closures"
+title: 'Python: Lambdas as lexical closures'
 date: 2017-04-05 05:23
-last_modified_at: 2017-04-05 05:34
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - python
     - til
 ---

 A 'lexical closure' is a fancy name for a function that remembers the values from the enclosing lexical scope even when the program flow is no longer in that scope.
-Here’s a (fairly academic) example to illustrate the idea:
+Here's a (fairly academic) example to illustrate the idea:

 ```python
 >>> def make_adder(n):